KL-BSS: Rethinking optimality for neighbourhood selection in structural equation models: Introduction

-To provide context for our results, we begin by discussing what is known about support recovery in linear models.
-To fix notation in the ensuing discussion, consider the prototypical Gaussian linear model:
+To provide context for our results, we begin by reviewing the support recovery problem in linear models, of which neighbourhood selection in SEM can be viewed as a special case.
+To fix notation, consider the prototypical Gaussian linear model: